JabRef/user-documentation/en/EntryEditor.md

 If the contents are not accepted, the field will turn red, indicating an error.
 In this case the change will not be stored.

+## Handling of string constants

+BibTeX supports string constants.
+One can define in the bibliography.
+JabRef offers editing of these strings via the [String Editor](StringEditor.md).

+For instance, if you see `#jan#` in the `month` field, the "real" BibTeX entry looks like `month = jan`.
+For more details, see [Strings](Strings.md).

 ## Word/name autocompletion

 The entry editor offers autocompletion of words.
 In the Preferences dialog you can enable or disable autocompletion, and choose for which fields autocompletion is active.